tczerwonka/IR-trigger/README.md

     - the IR input is on pin 2
     - Relay output is pin 3 and 4, for relay 1 and 2
     - LED indicators can be placed on pins 5 and 6.

+Operation:

+- The first trigger output is expected to power the primary system.
+There are separate remote buttons that are decoded for 'on' and 'off' functions to ensure that intended state is known when a button is pushed.

+- The second trigger output could be an amplifier or other accessory.
+Again, there are separate remote buttons that are decoded for 'on' and 'off'.
+However this trigger will not activate unless the first trigger output is ON, and will automatically turn off when the first output turns OFF.